Luxury Product Marketing: Understanding the Luxury Consumer

 Revenue from the US luxury goods market is estimated to be between $85 and $100 billion annually, according to Euromonitor.

 The luxury market is more relevant than ever.
 Over the past year, the luxury market has grown by 5% worldwide.
 This growth stems from the sales of three major items: luxury cars, luxury experiences, and personal luxury goods.
 These three items alone, account for more than 80% of the entire luxury market.
 Luxury car sales dominated the market in 2017, increasing by 6%.
 Sales in luxury experiences increased by 20% in two areas: high-end food and wine (up by 4% since 2017) and luxury cruises (up by 16%).
-As for personal luxury items, which are the core of luxury consumer market, sales have increased by 5%.
+As for personal luxury items, which are the core of the luxury consumer market, sales have increased by 5%.

 The best luxury product marketing efforts focus on more than just those who can easily afford luxury goods.
 They target every person who is willing and interested in saving up for high-end products.